microsoft/rushstack-websites/websites/api.rushstack.io/docs/pages/api-extractor-model.heritagetype.md

 ## HeritageType class

-Represents a type referenced via an "extends" or "implements" heritage clause for a TypeScript class.
+Represents a type referenced via an "extends" or "implements" heritage clause for a TypeScript class or interface.

 <b>Signature:</b>